 The method is a proven strategy.
 If you do not have electronics learn to use the features of the river.
 It will take some time and experience but is a valuable skill once you acquire it.

 The main structure of a river is the channel.
 The channel is a deeper section with the majority of the flow.
 Fish will stay near the channel most of the time.
 It offers deeper stable water in periods of extreme heat or cold.
 In other words, fish have the temperature they prefer.

-The seasons have an effect on fish.
-This is an element of fishing a few anglers’ study.
+The seasons affect fish.
+This is an element of fishing a few anglers’ studies.
 They wait until later spring and fish into fall.
 There is good fishing for most of the year.
 An angler needs to know the fish’s tendencies during each season.

 The weather is a big factor along with water levels.
 The temperature is key to spawning and influences where fish are located all year.
 Fish like an optimum temperature, plus have a low and high range.
 Water outside of the range can be deadly and likely non-productive for fishing.